Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/donations/donation_goals_citizen.md

 A few tips for donors:

-- Keep track of your donations and make sure the candidates you donate to are following through with their Donation Goals
+- Keep track of your donations and make sure the candidates you donate to are following through with their Goals
-- Make sure to read over the Donation Goals, both short and long term, of the candidates you contribute to.
+- Make sure to read over the Goals, both short and long term, of the candidates you contribute to.
 You want to know that you're donating to a worthy candidate who will be responsible with your contributions.
 - Reach out to those you'd like to contribute to.
 Send them a message if you